alexcheng1982/server-sent-events-sample/README.md

-server-sent-events-sample
+Server-sent Events Java Sample
 =========================

-Server-sent Events Java Sample with IE 8+ support
+This is a sample Java based web application which uses HTML 5 Server-sent events and supports IE 8+.